irunatbullets/debian-12-notes/README.md

 # Debian 12 installation notes

-I am documenting the steps I took to get Debian installed the say I wanted it.
+I am documenting the steps I took to get Debian installed the way I wanted it.
 There are a number of steps I had to take, and some of it is already forgotten, but as I remember things I'll add them to this document.

 ## Which iso?